Abbilaash/Techathon-24/README.md

 - **Principle:** The design leverages the "Dopamine Design" principle, which suggests that a visually appealing and user-friendly interface can enhance dopamine levels in the brain, creating a sense of pleasure and well-being.
 - **Mood Analysis:** Sentiment analysis of the user's messages using NLTK's VADER sentiment analyzer.
 - **Chat History:** Stores chat history and mood data in Firebase Firestore.
+- **Universal Chat Recognition:** The chatbot can handle and respond to all types of conversations, recognizing a wide range of emotions from user inputs.
+Utilizing the Gemini API, it accurately detects emotional nuances and provides appropriate responses.
+This capability helps the chatbot to cater to various user needs, whether it's for casual conversation, stress relief, or emotional support.
 - **Interactive Graph:** Displays mood analysis using matplotlib.
 - **Login and Logout:** Simple login with email and secure session management.